 Make a coconut meringue jam slice with any leftovers

-- Gather all the pastry trimmings together and roll out into a rough rectangle and place on a lightly greased or non-stick baking tray.
-Don’t worry about trimming it at this stage.
+- Gather all the pastry trimmings together, roll them out into a rough rectangle and place them on a lightly greased or non-stick baking tray.
+Don't worry about trimming it at this stage.
 We will trim it later once it has baked.

 - Cover with jam (image 2).